f5devcentral/f5-agility-labs-xc/docs/class6/module1/lab2.rst

 * You will create network segments to isolate these environments

 .. note::
-   The Data Center backend has a pre-existing route to x.x.x.x/24 pointing to the Data Center CE Node.
-The AWS workload has a route to x.x.x.x/24 pointing to the AWS CE Node.
+   The Data Center backend has a pre-configured route to 10.0.5.0/24 pointing to the Data Center CE Node.
+The AWS workload has a route to 10.1.10.0/24 pointing to the AWS CE Node.

 |lab001|